 Q26.
-Does the company report on welfare outcome measures (i.e. measures linked to the physical, emotional and/or behavioural wellbeing of animals)?
+Does the company report on welfare outcome measures (i.e. mea behavioural wellbeing of animals)?

-In addition to having clear policy commitments and management practices, companies are expected to maintain strict measurement criteria for animals in their supply chain.
-This question is looking specifically at welfare outcome measures (WOMs) relating to the physical, emotional and/or behavioural wellbeing of animals.
-WOMs may be quantitative, or qualitative.
-They should focus on the most important species-specific measures, of physical wellbeing, mental wellbeing and behaviour.
+In addition to having clear policy commitments and management practices measurement criteria for animals in their supply chain.
+This question is look (WOMs) relating to the physical, emotional and/or behavioural wellbeing of qualitative.
+They should focus on the most important species-specific mea and behaviour.

-WOMs might include for example:

-- For all species: mortality rates. - For laying hens: end of lay feather coverage, keel bone fractures, bone breakages at slaughter. - For dairy cows: lameness, mastitis, body condition, involuntary culling rate. - For pigs: lameness, tail bites and other lesions. - For broiler chickens: gait score, footpad dermatitis, hockburn, breast blisters. - For beef: body condition, lameness. - For rabbits: foot lesions, fur coverage, eye condition. - For fish: fin and body damage.
+- WOMs might include for example: - For all species: mortality rates. - For laying hens: end of lay feather coverage, keel bone fractures, bone bre - · For dairy cows: lameness, mastitis, body condition, involuntary culling rat - For pigs: lameness, tail bites and other lesions. - For broiler chickens: gait score, footpad dermatitis, hockburn, breast blist - For beef: body condition, lameness. - For rabbits: foot lesions, fur coverage, eye condition. - For fish: fin and body damage. - For mental wellbeing: reaction to humans or novelty, fear, comfort - For behaviour: time spent lying/resting, ruminating or being active fora - For transportation: injuries, fatigue, road traffic incidents, mortality (dead - For slaughter: effectiveness of stunning.